Skip to content

 About The 89 Percent Project: The People Behind the Numbers

-The next phase begins October 26, when newsrooms around the world will put faces behind the numbers: Who are the 89%?
+The second phase began October 26, when newsrooms around the world put faces behind the numbers: Who are the 89%?
 How do their numbers vary across countries and gender and generational lines?
 What kinds of action do they want governments to take?

-Ambitious plans are already underway.
-The Guardian, our lead partner in the 89 Percent Project, already has launched a call-out soliciting stories from their readers.
-Other newsrooms like Japan’s Asahi Shimbun and Brazil’s Agência Pública are planning to participate, as are Time magazine and Rolling Stone.
-In addition, CCNow will soon be sending out thousands of postcards to people soliciting their 89 Percent stories.
+The Guardian, our lead partner in the 89 Percent Project, launched a call-out soliciting stories from their readers.
+Other newsrooms around the world chipped in too.
+Check out the Stories section of the site for clips.
+In addition, CCNow sent out thousands of postcards to people soliciting their 89 Percent stories.

 Stories